swcarpentry/good-enough-practices-in-scientific-computing/index.md

     containing metadata about each online manuscript (e.g., their URLs).
     This is analogous to the `data` directory, which might contain links to the location of the data file(s) rather than the actual files.

+FIXME: Are this text below and the long pull-quote above both going to stay?
+If so, should delete the "just give me a Word document" repetition

 We realize that in many cases, even this solution is asking too much from the coauthor who will continue to say,